Risdon Zinc Works

 Risdon Zinc Works (trading as Nyrstar Hobart) is a major zinc refinery located in Lutana, a suburb of Hobart, Tasmania, Australia.
-The smelter is one of the world’s largest in terms of production volume, producing over 280000 tonnes annually of high-grade zinc, primarily as die-cast alloys and continuous galvanising-grade alloys.
+The smelter is one of the world's largest in terms of production volume, producing over 280000 tonnes annually of high-grade zinc, primarily as die-cast alloys and continuous galvanising-grade alloys.
 These products are exported for global markets and utilised in a wide range of industries and products, from building and infrastructure to transportation, business equipment, communications, electronics, and consumer goods.

-The facility produces zinc using the Roast, Leach, Electrowinning (RLE) method, creating leach byproducts, including cadmium, gypsum, copper sulphate, lead sulphate, sulphuric acid, paragoethite and leach concentrate.
+The facility produces zinc using the roast, leach, electrowinning method, creating leach byproducts, including cadmium, gypsum, copper sulphate, lead sulphate, sulphuric acid, paragoethite and leach concentrate.

 The refinery has been owned and operated by the global multi-metals business Nyrstar since 2007.
-Nyrstar Hobart works closely with the Nyrstar Port Pirie multi-metals smelter in South Australia.
+Nyrstar Hobart works closely with Nyrstar's Port Pirie multi-metals smelter in South Australia.
 The facility is Tasmania's largest exporter, contributing 25% of the state's overall export value in 2013.

 History

-Founder James H. Gillies came to Hobart in 1908 with plans to build a zinc refinery and a hydroelectric facility, the latter of which would produce the electricity needed for a refinery's electrolytic process.
+James Hyndes Gillies came to Hobart in 1908 with plans to build a zinc refinery and a hydroelectric facility, the latter of which would produce the electricity needed for a refinery's electrolytic process.
 Gillies purchased land south of Hobart at Electrona in 1909 with the intention of constructing an electrolytic zinc plant as well as other high energy uses, such as the manufacturing of calcium carbide.
-Gillies founded the Hydro-Electric Power and Metallurgical Company, and was given permission by the Tasmanian government to build a dam and power plant in the centre of the state using water from the Great Lake.
+Gillies founded the Hydro-Electric Power and Metallurgical Company, and was given permission by the Tasmanian Government to build a dam and power plant in the centre of the state using water from the Great Lake.
 Lack of funding prevented the construction of the dam and power plant, which was eventually taken over by the Tasmanian Government in 1914.
 Despite Gillies' continuing efforts to construct a zinc and carbide facility at Electrona, only the carbide factory was completed.